The Best Christmas in Europe Itinerary for 7 to 14 Days

 While the four countries are neighbors and share some similarities, you’ll also notice differences in cuisine and culture as you move from town to town.
 For a unique blend of experiences, this winter in Europe itinerary includes a mix of larger cities with dozens of Christkindlmarkts and smaller villages brimming with holiday fairytale vibes.

-There are many different ways to arrange a Christmas market trip to Europe, and we’ve included a few itinerary options below for a 7 to 14-day vacation.
+There are many different ways to arrange a Christmas market trip to Europe, and I’ve included a few itinerary options below for a 7 to 14-day vacation.
 I’ve done the two-week version myself and highly recommend it if you have enough time.

 You could also add Paris, Brussels, Cologne, or Frankfurt at the beginning of the trip or Cesky Krumlov and Prague in Czechia at the end.